-The treatments with addition of CuSO4 at 0.5 and 5 % into ripe papaya and whole wheat flour- based baits was found to be significantly different from their baits without CuSO4 addition (Table 2 and Fig. 1).
+The treatments with addition of CuSO4 at 0.5 and 5 % into ripe papaya and the whole wheat flour- based baits was found to be significantly different from their baits without CuSO4 addition (Table 2 and Fig. 1).
 Significant reduction in the number of snails were observed in those baits added with CuSO4 at the above two concentrations, and a greater number of snails were observed in the baits with no CuSO4.
 Similar results were found when CuSO4 (5 %) was added into baits based on ripe Robusta banana peel and pineapple peel waste (Table 2, Fig. 2).
 The same trend was also observed in the treatments based on rice gruel water with and without CuSO4 (Table 2).
 Capinera and Dickens (2016) inferred from their study that higher concentrations of copper- based fungicides were found as effective feeding deterrents and repellents of terrestrial plant feeding molluscs including GAS.
-Thus, the decreased catch in snail traps with increased CuSO4 concentration in the present study showed the repellency of snails to CuSO4.
+Thus, the decreased catch in the snail traps with increased CuSO4 concentration in the present study showed the repellency of snails to CuSO4.